 Shell Option Estimated Shell Capacity (Million Bushels ): Min - Max Restoration Potential at 30% Removal and 6" Placement (acres)

 Man-O-War 86M - 103M 1,720 - 2,060

 Seven Foot Knoll 7M - 8M 140 - 160

 Potomac River 34M (assumes 150k/ac) 680

 Shad Battery Shoal 24M (assumes 150k/ac) 480

 Plum Point 13M (assumes 150k/ac) 260

 Worton Point 7 - 8M (assumes 150k/ac) 140 - 160

 Shell Reclamation Permit 25M(Original Estimate) 1,000 (100% of permitted amount)

-One Maryland bushel = 0.06 cubic yards
+One Maryland bushel = 0.06 cub ic yards

 The Shell Reclamation Permit estimated 25 million bushels of shell which could be expected to be recoverable under the shell reclamation program (Table 3).
 In 2012, MDNR in cooperation with the Oyster Recovery Partnership and the County Oyster Committees began reclaiming oyster shells from historic shell plantings around the Bay that had not resulted in improved local conditions.
 In 2012, 23 areas were identified as being the most likely sources of reclaimed shell based on the MDNR records that spanned more than 50 years.
 MDNR worked with county oyster committees and obtained consensus to target 19 of these areas.
 The other four sites were determined by the county committees to have value as potential fishery areas, and the committees did not want them dredged for shell.
-Seven of the 19 target areas were tested using oyster dredges and were found to not have recoverable volumes of shells.
-Ten areas were identified to have recoverable shell.
-Since 1960, over five million bushels of shells were planted on those ten areas.
+Seven of the 19 target areas were tested using oyster dredges and were found to not have recoverable volumes of shells were planted on those ten areas.
 Several seed boats worked for approximately four months (4/13/2012 to 8/29/2012) using dredges to recover over 400,000 bushels of oyster shells and plant them into areas with a higher likelihood of success (Table 4).
 The majority of the reclaimed shell was planted on public oyster bars with a small amount being sold to leaseholders.